quantum-compiler/atlas-artifact/README.md

   when the jobs are submitted but still pending.
 If you submit the jobs with `USE_LEGION=OFF` and then build Atlas with `USE_LEGION=ON` (or vice versa), overwriting the previous executable, for example, the jobs with `USE_LEGION=OFF` may not run properly.
+- In some rare case (observed just before some maintenance of Perlmutter), the communication time on Perlmutter may take as long as 30 seconds while it should take less than one second.
+  If you observe an unreasonably long running time, please simply run the script again.

 ### HyQuas